zoowe/tpot/docs/vaspcode/README.md

 Since we can not provide a batch for VASP (according to its licence agreement), we provide a list of changes that we need to make to ```electron.F```, ```pot.F```, ```main.F```, and ```.objects``` files.

 These instruction below are exlicitly for vasp 5.4.4.
 For other version, users need to make appropriate corretions (expected to be similar).
+This [pbz_patch_610](https://github.com/zoowe/VASPsol/blob/master/src/patches/pbz_patch_610) patch needs to be applied as well for vasp 6.1.0 or newer.

 :one: electron.F